arinco-crew-community/four-tips-securing-serverless/tip_4.md

 # Securing your serverless applications in Azure - Part 4/4 Deploy Private Endpoints for your Azure resources

 This is the fourth and last part in series of posts on securing serverless application in Azure using bicep.
 In this series we take a look at how you can secure serverless Function Apps in Azure.
-We start with a sample Azure Function App, deploy it to Azure and then progressively enable each of these security features.
-Validating along the way that our changes have been successful and our app is secure.
+We start with a sample Azure Function App, deploy it to Azure and then progressively enable each of these security features, validating along the way that our changes have been successful and our app is secure.
 We configure (nearly) all of this using Azure Bicep and the AZ CLI.
 If you'd like to skip to code it's all available on GitHub [here](https://github.com/arincoau/four-tips-securing-serverless)

 All of the commands in this blog post are expected to be run using Powershell.